ScytedTV-Studios/BanX/README.md

 This is a harm-free way to keep your server safe.
 It doesn't kick or ban users for posting these links, it instead deletes their message and lets them know why it was harmful.

+## Invite The Bot

+You can invite the bot to your Discord Server with this URL: https://discord.com/oauth2/authorize?client_id=1333586687724355759

 ## Domain List

 You can find the list of domains currently blocked by **Ban X** in [DOMAINS.txt](https://github.com/ScytedTV-Studios/BanX/blob/master/DOMAINS.txt).